ccqpein/ccQ-Emacs-d/README.md

 ### Install

-Install emacs, I install from source code by using `install.lisp` of this repo:
+Install emacs, I install from source code by using `install.ros` of this repo:

 ```
-sbcl --load ./install.lisp
+./install.ros
 ```

+Of course, you need install [roswell](https://github.com/roswell/roswell) first.

 Run script to install all packages